Plan Ahead and Prepare

 - Use a map and compass to eliminate the use of rock cairns or flagging.

 - Durable surfaces include established trails and campsites, rock, gravel, dry grasses or snow.

-- Obey camping restrictions near lakes, streams, trails, other campsites, and historic and cultural sites and structures.
+- Obey camping restrictions by camping at least 100 feet from lakes, streams, trails, other campsites, and historic/cultural sites/structures.